destinyloua/Robot-4-Team-Project/README.md

 ## Execution Instructions

 Simulation Test:
-1) Run the robot simulator application (the April 2025 version).
+1) Ensure you have the latest robot simulator application downloaded (the April 2025 version).
-2) From the Robot4 Visual Studio solution, run main.cpp.
-3) You should see that UDP is used to send the robot simulator data, and the robot simulator should have received a DRIVE forward command for 10 seconds at speed 80.
+2) Ensure your simulator is set to use port 25543.

 Unit Tests:
 The unit tests have been reorganized by milestone.
 The milestone #1 tests have been refined for better coverage and accuracy.
 You should not need to adjust the configuration properties, as we have linked the necessary files directly in the project.